 - When responding to the helpdesk, do not alter the subject line, and only include the relevent portion of the previous message body.

-We ask that you contact the helpdesk, and include a line in the body of your email that says: please assign this to.........
+We ask that you email the helpdesk, and include a line in the body of your email that says: please assign this to...

-If this is an urgent matter, please call the person after you email the helpdesk.
+If this is an urgent matter, you may direct message the person in Microsoft Teams; or you may call the person after you email the helpdesk.

 The owner of the ticket will add these people to the cc list when replying, ensuring everyone's informed about the issue.

-- If anyone cc'd on an initial email from a requester tried to reply to the helpdesk, a new ticket would be generated, causing further confusion.
+- If anyone CC'd on an initial email from a requester tried to reply to the helpdesk, a new ticket would be generated, causing further confusion and extra work.

 Inquiries sent to the helpdesk are typically assigned within two hours during working days.
 If you do not recieve a response within a reasonable amount of time, you can reply to the automated message you received when you submitted your request.